mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/networking/control-plane-high-availability/index.md

 If you are deploying to alternative cloud provider not supported by D2iQ, you may wish to provision and use that cloud providers load balancer.

-When creating an external 3rd party load balancer we recommend the following best practice settings
+When creating an external 3rd party load balancer, D2iQ recommends the following best practice settings:

 * Create a front-end that is addressable via IPv4 and DNS.
 * Create a back-end pool that targets the control-plane hosts.
 * Create a TCP port 6443 front-end to target the TCP 6443 back-end.
-* Create a Health Probe with the following
+* Create a health probe with the following:
   * Checks via HTTPS
   * Interval 5 mins
   * Reports unhealth after 2 tries
   * URL `/healthz`
   * Allows for TLS certificates installed on the control planes.
-* Stateful persistance between the ClientIP and Protocol
+* Stateful persistence between the client ipaddress and protocol.
 * Idle timeout of about 30 minutes.